Mass media in Greece: Political interferences

 Political interferences in the media sphere in Greece often happen through judicial ruling, themselves deemed to be politically motivated or influenced.
 In May 2014 the Council of State declared the constitutionality of ERT 2013 closure, notwithstanding procedural irregularities.
 Lower courts' rulings invalidating dismissals were not enforced by the government in 2014.

 Political influence in the Greek media has been on the rise in 2014.
-The set-up of ERT's successor, NERIT, was marked by scandals and irregularities, including the undue involvement of the Ministr of State.
+The set-up of ERT's successor, NERIT, was marked by scandals and irregularities, including the undue involvement of the Minister of State.
 An August 2014 law stripped NERIT of its administrative independence and entrusted the government with the power to name its supervisory body, which in turn selects the public broadcaster's president.
 This was deprecated by the European Broadcasting Union, resulting in complications in NERIT's membership application.

 NERIT has been accused repeatedly of political bias, including after blocking the airing of Syriza opposition leader Alexis Tsipras at the Thessaloniki International Fair, while giving ample space to Antonis Samaras' campaign.
 Several NERIT officials later resigned, citing widespread governmental interference.
 Hiring scandals and preferential legal treatment from the authorities complete the framework.

 Audience shares of NERIT never approached those of ERT, being limited to 5% of viewers.
 According to former ERT employee Nicos Tsibidas, this left Greece with "a stern state broadcaster", controlled by the government, and "private media oligarchs".

 Private channels also presented partisan bias, particularly pro-governmental.
 ANT1 TV featured reports warning citizens about the negative consequences of not voting for the governmental coalition.